 Integrated Independent Study and/or Independent Research for Juniors and Seniors

 This provision allows a student, with the guidance of his or her major department and any supporting departments, to plan an entire program either for the last two years of study or for the senior year.
-The program, which must be approved by the Committee on Academic Program and Standards, may combine independent study, independent research, and course participation.
+The program, which must be approved by the Subcommittee on Academic Standards, may combine independent study, independent research, and course participation.
 Work under the program normally proceeds without grade, but, upon the student's completing the plan, the supervising department will prepare a precise description of the work accomplished and an evaluation of its quality which will become part of the student's permanent record.

 Foreign Language Integration Option